aws/aws-cdk-go/awscdk/awsroute53/README.md

 zone := route53.hostedZone.fromHostedZoneId(this, jsii.String("MyZone"), jsii.String("ZOJJZC49E0EPZ"))
 ```

-You can import a Public Hosted Zone as well with the similar `PublicHostedZone.fromPublicHostedZoneId` and `PublicHostedZone.fromPublicHostedZoneAttributes` methods:
+You can import a Public Hosted Zone as well with the similar `PubicHostedZone.fromPublicHostedZoneId` and `PubicHostedZone.fromPublicHostedZoneAttributes` methods:

 ```go
 zoneFromAttributes := route53.publicHostedZone.fromPublicHostedZoneAttributes(this, jsii.String("MyZone"), &publicHostedZoneAttributes{